Santa Fe Reveals the Danger of Being a Substitute Teacher in Era of School Shootings

 Floated by President Donald Trump after the Parkland shooting, the proposal of arming teachers with guns to take down school shooters did not sit well with some teachers and substitutes.
 Indeed, outside of emergency preparations or worries, many educators are struggling to make ends meet as the average salary for public school teachers falls, benefits dwindle, and class sizes grow.
 Many teachers take on second or third jobs, pay for their classroom supplies out of pocket — and some educators are quitting their jobs to find more lucrative sources of income.
 The teacher shortage crisis, as a result, has brought more substitute teachers and educators without the same qualifications as full-time ones into the classrooms.
 More than 100,000 substitutes and educators without full-time teaching certifications taught around the country from 2016 through 2017, said Kini of the Learning Policy Institute.

-When Briscoe created barricades and instructed his students at Santa Fe High School to be quiet last week, he leaned on them for support just as they leaned on him.
-He was focused on creating a barrier to make it more difficult for a shooter to enter the classroom — and luckily, the shooter never did.
-But, when theoretically thrown into a fast-moving, dangerous situation, the substitute teachers who spoke with TIME grappled with the same moral quandary: Would I sacrifice my life to save a student I just met?
+When theoretically thrown into a fast-moving, dangerous situation, the substitute teachers who spoke with TIME grappled with the moral quandary: Would I sacrifice my life to save a student I just met?

 If Swanson, the Ohio-based substitute teacher, jumped in front of a kid to save them, she said, she would leave her own child motherless.
 Bodenheimer, who started substitute teaching in Indiana at the beginning of this school year, worries about his parents and his wife.

-“It turns into almost this sick calculous of: If this situation comes up, whose potential lives are worth more?” he said.
+“It turns into almost this sick calculus of: If this situation comes up, whose potential lives are worth more?” he said.

 Now, after Santa Fe, some substitutes want to leave their jobs.
 Running these calculations and watching school shootings time and time again take the lives of educators and students has presented an unexpected challenge.

-“Perhaps it was the two substitute teachers who were killed,” Koldys, the Maine-based substitute teacher, said.
-“Perhaps it was just that I’d reached a point when I could no longer ignore the results of my constant risk-benefit analyses.
+“Perhaps it was the two substitute teachers who were killed,” said Koldys, the Maine-based substitute teacher “Perhaps it was just that I’d reached a point when I could no longer ignore the results of my constant risk-benefit analyses.
 But I do know that I don’t want to do this anymore.
 I don’t want to walk into an often-used soft target for minimum wage.”

-After Santa Fe, Briscoe wants to stop teaching altogether.
-He flew home to New Orleans to stay with his parents a day after the shooting to get his mind off of it.

-“When death is so close to you, it changes you,” Briscoe said.
-“Is this really worth it?
-Is this really worth laying my life down for a school?”

-Note: This story has been updated to remove quotations and information attributed to a man who identified himself as David Briscoe and said he was a substitute teacher at Santa Fe High School at the time of the shooting.
-After learning of questions surrounding his identity, a representative for the Santa Fe Independent School District told TIME Wednesday that it had no record of employment for anyone with that name.